devopsdu/Scripts/AnsibleInsallation.md

 COPY ./webapp.war /usr/local/tomcat/webapps

-# Login to Docker hub so when you run playbook the images can be pushed
+# Login to Docker hub once so when you run playbook the images can be pushed
 docker login -u dockerid